-Splitting the process in two steps, first structure then calculation, simplifies the problem a lot.
+Splitting the process into two steps, first structure then calculation, simplifies the problem a lot.
 Why is that?
 Because your brain has two separate hemispheres: the right (creative) and the left (rational).
-While the right side is good at conceptually putting together all the factors that are needed for the estimation, the left side is good at the number crunching.
+While the right side is good at conceptually putting together all the factors that are needed for the estimation, the left side is good at number crunching.

 If you mix up structure and calculations, you will fail to focus on one of the hemispheres at a time and will not use your brain to its full potential.
 Therefore, first establish and validate a tree structure and only afterwards concentrate on crunching the numbers.

 2. Find the trade-off between pragmatism and accuracy

 Rounding numbers in a market sizing case is inevitable unless you are a genius or the data is very simple.
 But do not round them without asking the interviewer if he is fine with it.
 He might want to assess your accuracy when calculating something.

 Always keep an eye on the right balance: